afunnydev/tinysociety/content/articles/2018-11-30-tiny-house-laws-in-the-united-stats.md

 * Tiny house regulations and codes may vary by city, town, or county.
 * Tiny houses built on foundations:

   * Unless stated otherwise, some areas state that at least one room must be 120 square feet and other rooms--except for the kitchen and bathroom--must be at least 50 square feet (according to IRC 2012).
   * The smallest single-dwelling residential district you can build in is RS3 and has a 3,000 square foot minimum lot size.
   * ADUs are permitted in RS7, RS10, RS20, and RS40 single-dwelling residential districts.
 They are not permitted in RS5 or RS3 districts.
   * The use of solar power is allowed.
 Small wind devices are also permitted within setbacks and 35 foot height limit.
 Propane is regulated by the IFC.
+A [portable power station](https://outbax.com.au/blogs/post/15-camping-hacks-to-improve-your-outdoor-adventure) provides a reliable and convenient power source for outdoor activities, emergencies, and remote work locations.
-  * Composting toilets are not permitted.
+  * Composting toilets are not permitted
 * Tiny houses on wheels:

   * Camping in a tiny house is only allowed on an approved campground.
   * No codes currently allow you to park on private land or backyard.